AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/site-creation/site-themes.md

 Site themes are used in two different ways:

-* They are used as part of a site template to define styling when [creating a new site.](create-site.md)
+* They are used as part of a site template to define styling when [creating a site.](create-site.md)
 * They are downloaded after creating a site based on a site template so a front-end developer can further customize the styling.

 >[!TIP]
 >
->An end-to-end description of the process of creating a new site from a template and customizing its theme can be found in the [Quick Site Creation Journey.](/help/journey-sites/quick-site/overview.md)
+>An end-to-end description of the process of creating a site from a template and customizing its theme can be found in the [Quick Site Creation Journey.](/help/journey-sites/quick-site/overview.md)

 ## Site Theme Structure {#structure}